 John Sandoe is an integral part of my life in London.
 It is quite simply the best bookshop anyone could wish for – Edna O’Brien

 I always try to buy my books from independent bookshops.
 As the saying goes, when you buy from a small business, an actual person does a little happy dance.
-Quite a few independent bookshops have closed in Melbourne (my hometown) in the last few years, which is heartbreaking.
-Yes, you can buy for less when you shop online or from big retailers, but where is the heart and community in that?
-Book shopping is one of my favourite pastimes and being able to ask a bookseller for a recommendation and they point you in the direction of something that changes your life!
+Quite a few independent bookshops have closed in Melbourne (my hometown) in the last few years, which breaks my heart.
+Yes, you can buy for less if you shop online or buy from big retailers, but where is the heart and community in that?
+Being able to ask a bookseller for a book recommendation that will change your life is worth a few extra dollars.

-While you are in the lovely area of Chelsea, why not take your new book to nearby Peggy Porschen for a cup of tea and a slice of cake, or if you love pastels like me, you can wander just a few streets away to the lovely Bywater Street.
-It’s a dream street of soft pastel houses built side by side in perfect symmetry.
+While you are in the royal borough of Chelsea, why not take your new book to nearby Peggy Porschen on Ebury Street for a cup of tea and a generous slice of cake, or if you love pastels like me, take a wander a few streets away to the pretty painted Bywater Street.